paratagas/quiz_blank/README.md

 # quiz_blank
 Blank for creating quiz

-App created using [Webix](http://webix.com) free version:
+App created using [Webix library](http://webix.com) free version:

 App design has two languages: English and Russian.
-You can switch between by comment/uncomment questions.js, design.js including and changing title section in index.html
+You can switch between by comment/uncomment questions.js, design.js in index.html and and changing title section

 All popups are draggable

-App doesn't need server: all questions are in questions.js (questions_en.js) file (see instructions)
+App doesn't need server: all questions are in questions.js (questions_en.js) file (see instructions in it)

-You may customize design elements
+You may customize design elements in design.js/design_en.js